Carreau/jupyter-book/notebook-extensions.md

 Note that you will find legacy extensions on the internet that **do not define** `load_ipython_extension` and rely on IPython's Events, and `Custom.js`.
-While it does work for the time being, theses extensions will break in the future and are subject to race conditions.
+While this does work for the time being, these extensions will break in the future and are subject to race conditions.

-While our Javascript API is still highly in motion, and not guarantied stable, will try our best to make updating extension that use `load_ipython_extension` easier that the ones using Events and `custom.js` !
+While our Javascript API is still highly in motion, and not guaranteed stable, we will try our best to make updating extensions that use `load_ipython_extension` easier than the ones using Events and `custom.js` !

 ## New keyboard shortcut !

-Ok, so now let's modify our extension in order to be able to actually modify the User interface.
-We will try-to create a shortcut that kill the kernel without confirmation, and clear all the cell, plus re-run all the things.
+Now let's modify our extension in order to be able to actually modify the User interface.
+We will try to create a shortcut that kills the kernel without confirmation, clears all the cell output, and finally re-runs all cells.

-First things, we want to get access to all the IPython instance, to do so we want to import the right module so that `IPython` variable can be used safely.
+First, we want to get access to the IPython instance.
+To do so we want to import the right module so that the `IPython` variable can be used safely.

 Change the first line to the following